somu-a/functional-python/README.md

 ## Submission

 Paste the URL to your github repo into sakai.
-The URL should be of the format
+The URL should be of the format:

 https://github.com/mikeizbicki/functional-python